 Victoria A. McGillin

 Cite this article using APA style as: McGillin, V. (2003, December).
 Research versus assessment: What's the difference?
-Academic Advising Today, 26(4).
-Retrieved from [insert url here]
+Academic Advising Today, 26(4). [insert url here]